Jamie Stevenson (Scottish footballer)

-James Stevenson (born 13 July 1984, Glasgow) is a Scottish footballer who plays as a full back or midfielder for Berwick Rangers.
+James Stevenson (born 13 July 1984) is a Scottish footballer who plays as a full back or midfielder.

 After spending a year in Spain with the reserve team of Real Mallorca as a teenager, he spent all of his career in the lower divisions of Scottish football, playing for various clubs including Alloa Athletic (three spells), Greenock Morton, East Stirlingshire, Airdrie United, Cowdenbeath, Peterhead, and Kelty Hearts.

 Career

 Early years and Mallorca

 Stevenson began his career with Scottish Premier League club Aberdeen.
 He was released because they believed he was too small to make the grade in professional football.
 From there he dropped down the leagues and joined Alloa Athletic while training to become a mechanic.

 It was after just two first team appearances with the club that Stevenson's life was turned upside down.
 In what has been described as a 'Roy of the Rovers' moment he was spotted playing a game of football with his uncle on the Spanish island of Majorca.
 A scout from Spanish La Liga side Real Mallorca approached Stevenson and offered him a trial.
 Stevenson made such an impression in this trial that he was offered a 3-year contract.

 Stevenson only lasted just over a year at the Son Moix stadium; in his time in Spain he did not make a first team appearance but was a regular in the B side, for whom he scored a goal on his debut.
 Real Mallorca were keen to hold on to Stevenson and part of his release stated that he could only return to his former club Alloa, which he did in February 2004.